 When you enter the final projects section of a module, or slightly before, you will receive an email and slack message from a Technical Coach.
 This Coach will be your point of contact throughout your time in project mode for the particular section you are in.
-The first step is to schedule a project kickoff meeting with your Technical Coach.
+The first step is to schedule a project planning meeting with your Technical Coach.

-The kickoff meeting is designed so you will come with an idea for their application as well as some ideas on how you will meet requirements of the project.
+The planning meeting is designed so you will come with an idea for their application as well as some ideas on how you will meet requirements of the project.
 You will run through this information with the section coach and discuss each one.
 The goal of this meeting is to make sure that the project is scoped correctly and that you understand the requirements.
 It’s important to come to this meeting prepared so the coach will be able to help get you started in project mode down the correct path.

 After the meeting the coach will give you a list of resources to help you through the project.
 Following the planning meeting, communication with the project support coach will occur via slack and/or email.
 The coach will be familiar with your project and can help to point you in the right direction.

 List of Coaches:

 CLI Project Support Coach - Beth Schofield